jnumm/fortuner2/README.md

 `fortuner2` shows a fortune as a notification.
 Requires the `fortune` program (usually in package `fortune-mod`), `notify-send` from `libnotify` or `libnotify-bin` and `gettext.sh` & `gettext` commands from GNU `gettext`.

-Also for installation you will need `desktop-file-install`.
+`desktop-file-install` will be used during the installation if it’s detected but is not required.

 It has about the same functionality as `fortuner`, but the implementation is lighter. `fortuner` is a C++ application and `fortuner2` is a shell